 Exercise that involves too low a workload provides fewer rewards, although exercising harder (more exercise intensity) with a lighter load can be as beneficial as exercising with less intensity and a heavier load.
 Exercise that involves too high a workload increases risk of improper technique and thus injury.
 Additionally, people should vary the way they train their muscles over time.
 The body adapts to routine, so that doing the same exercises in the same way over time becomes less effective in building strength, muscle, and cardiovascular fitness.
 Therefore, people who engage in resistance exercises should alter their routines every few weeks, and aerobic exercisers should alternate among the different forms of aerobic exercise available.

 People who exercise at very high intensity levels should consider incorporating breaks from training into their fitness planning to allow for sufficient recovery.
 One example would be 1 week off every 3 months, perhaps coordinated with holidays or vacations.
+Some athletes may be adequately mentally and physically conditioned to train at high-intensity levels regularly and may require more frequent recovery breaks (for example, 1 week off every 3 weeks) during more strenuous regular activity.
 Signs that suggest a prolonged rest period is needed include

 Such a prolonged period of rest should be at least 1 to 2 weeks (possibly longer).
 People should not return to exercise until all of the symptoms have resolved.
 People should consult their physician if symptoms are not improving, are prolonged, or are severe, to ensure there is no medical disorder causing their symptoms.